hetalang/heta-compiler/export-formats.md

 #export {
     format: SLV,
     filepath: model, // save results in file "dist/model.slv"
-    spaceFilter: nameless, // namespace used for model generation
+    spaceFilter: "^nameless$", // namespace used for model generation
     eventsOff: false, // all switchers will be transformed to DBSolve events
     powTransform: keep, // use x^y and pow(x, y) without changes
     groupConstBy: "tags[1]" // use the second tag